dschmenk/apple2pi/README.md

 You may have to reboot for changes to take effect.

-Installing and configuring the Raspberry Pi the hard way
+Installing and configuring a2pico for any Linux computer
 --------------------------------------------------------

 Download the apple2pi project to your Raspberry Pi.
 Enter the apple2pi/src directory.
 Compile the daemon and tools with 'make' and copy the results to /usr/local/bin with 'sudo make install'.
 To build the FUSE driver needed to mount ProDOS devices under Linux, you will need the libfuse-dev package installed.
 Get this from apt-get, aptitude, or whichever package manager you like.
 Build with 'make fusea2pi' and install with 'sudo make fuse-install'.